Welcome to the Honors Peer Mentorship Program Application!

 Becoming a Mentor

-To become a mentor, select the "Honors Mentor Application" found in this portal.
+To become a mentor, select the "Honors Peer Mentorship Program Mentor Application" found in this portal.
 Mentors can apply to be added to the mentor roster at any time.

 Who can be a mentor?

-Honors students in their second year or later at FSU can apply to become mentors at any time.
+Honors students entering their second year or later at FSU can apply to become mentors at any time.
 Applicants are not guaranteed positions.

 What are the benefits of being a mentor?

-Additionally, mentors receive service hours that can be logged in ServScript for their service to the Honors community and are eligible for priority consider in the Honors Colloquium Leader application process.
+Additionally, mentors receive service hours that can be logged in ServScript for their service to the Honors community and are eligible for additional consideration in the Honors Colloquium Leader application process.

 Additional Information